Isoudine/LearnMate-AI/README.md

 [Quizzes](https://learnmateai.pythonanywhere.com/quiz 'Quizzes') and
 [Flashcards](https://learnmateai.pythonanywhere.com/flashcards 'Flashcards')!

+Here's the link to the hosted website!

+learnmateai.pythonanywhere.com/

 ## Getting Started
 To get started developing, it is recommended to have the latest version of Python3 installed on your system.
 Clone our Github repository into a known location on your system and navigate to the project directory.

 ### Dependencies
 LearnMateAI utilizes SQLite3.
 Ensure this is installed on your system.